Codingboy/HGFramework/README.txt

 	highly configurable via mission parameters in hg_params.h or even during missionselection HUD
 	minimal custom HUD to show informations like thirst/hunger/...
+Moveable explosives
+	explosives can be moved
+	drop them by pressing "space"